Customer Experience

 2. Unavailable or inconsistent multichannel support

 Customers today use multiple methods of communication and want to interact with a business in the channel of their choice.
 Not offering more than one support channel is letting your customer down.
 Furthermore, not all channels provide the same type of support – different types of conversations are better suited to different channels.
 For example, live chat video support is more appropriate for navigating tricky tech issues than email support.
+This highlights a critical aspect of customer experience: what to do better, emphasizing the importance of tailoring communication methods to meet customer needs and preferences effectively.

 The only thing more frustrating than single-channel support is inconsistent multichannel support.
 If the consistency in perceived quality across channels differs, it will result in customer distrust of the brand.